abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 maybe we should put the workshop there*.
 Many of these things have suddenly become a reality.
 Of course, these physical changes took place slowly and steadily over time.
-So much has evolved since June 1st, 1996 when I, along with Anāgārika Tom, now Ajahn Karuṇadhammo, Debbie, and a gang of others rolled up to the newly purchased property.
+So much has evolved since June 1st, 1996 when I, along with Anagārika Tom, now Ajahn Karuṇadhammo, Debbie, and a gang of others rolled up to the newly purchased property.
 On that very first evening, once we’d cleaned up the house, set up the domed tents that we’d be living in, gotten ourselves sorted and settled, I remember thinking, *Now the monastery is complete, now it is done*.

 With those words, I was taking a leaf out of Luang Por Liem’s book.
-I remember when preparations were underway for Luang Por Chah’s funeral and a *cetiya* for his cremation was under construction.
+I remember when preparations were underway for Luang Por Chah’s funeral, and a *cetiya* for his cremation was under construction.
 A whole new eating hall, road system, water towers, and over 630 toilets were all under construction simultaneously.
 During that time, there was someone